sevenwiki/sevenmark/README.md

 **SevenMark** is a sophisticated wiki markup parser written in Rust that transforms wiki-style text into structured Abstract Syntax Trees (AST).
 It combines the power of parser combinators (winnow) with comprehensive wiki features to provide a fast, reliable, and extensible parsing solution.

+The project is organized as a **Cargo workspace** with three specialized crates:
+- **sevenmark-parser** - Core parsing engine (can be used standalone)
+- **sevenmark-transform** - AST preprocessing and postprocessing utilities
+- **sevenmark-server** - Production-ready REST API server

 ### Key Features

 - 🚀 **High Performance** - SIMD-optimized parsing with >10 KB/s throughput
 - 📊 **50+ Element Types** - Comprehensive markup support for all wiki needs
 - 🎯 **Precise Location Tracking** - Every element tracks its source position (byte offsets)
-- 🔄 **Multiple Deployment Targets** - Library, REST API Server, WebAssembly
+- 🔄 **Multiple Deployment Targets** - Standalone library, REST API Server, or WebAssembly
+- 📦 **Modular Workspace** - Three specialized crates for different use cases
 - 📍 **JSON Serialization** - Full AST serialization with optional position data
 - 🛡️ **Graceful Error Handling** - Unparseable content becomes Error elements
 - 🔧 **Extensible Architecture** - Modular parser design for easy additions